niduttnb/SQLlite-to-RNN-Flask/README.md

 2) Run the app.py
 3) Use the local address on the server, and open it on Chrome
 4) Enter a new value
+5) Select one of the models
-5) You will see the predictions on the Result Page
+6) You will see the predictions on the Result Page
-6) Click on "View all the results so far"
+7) Click on "View all the results so far"
-7) You shall be redirected to list.html where the DB values shall be retrieved
+8) You shall be redirected to list.html where the DB values shall be retrieved